flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     Note that this will make all public headers available via the module.

-    To remove the modulemap for Swift Package Manager but keep it for CocoaPods, exclude the modulemap and umbrella header in the plugin's Package.swift.
+    To remove the modulemap for Swift Package Manager but keep it for CocoaPods, exclude the modulemap and umbrella header in the plugin's `Package.swift` file.
     The example below assumes they are located within the `Sources/plugin_name_ios/include` directory.